Suica: Functions and services

 Usage of the card involves scanning it at a card reader.
 The card's technology allows for it to be read at a short distance from the reader, so contact is not required, despite instructions which often inform users to "touch" (タッチ, tacchi) cards on readers.
 Many riders leave IC cards in wallets or pass cases, and pass these objects over reader when entering a ticket gate.
 The balance on the card is displayed when riders pass through ticket gates.
 In the JR East area, the minimum fare to ride at least one stop is required to enter, but no fare is charged until the user exits the system, upon which cards must be touched on readers at fare gates again.

-A travel record of the past 20 trips is stored on the card, and can be displayed or printed out at ticket machines or some fare adjustment machines.
+A travel record of the past 20 trips (or e-money purchases) is stored on the card, and can be displayed or printed out at ticket machines or some fare adjustment machines.
+The past 100 records are able to be printed at staffed JR East windows or ticket offices.

-Along with fare balance, Suica may store commuter passes, pre-purchased fares for one, three, or six month periods along a certain route which make future rides a line between the specified stations free of charge.
+Along with fare balance, Suica may also store a commuter pass (定期券, teikiken) – pre-purchased fares for a one, three, or six-month period along which allow riders, such as students or employees, to travel between two designated stations along a specified route.

-When traveling from a JR East station where Suica is supported to a station outside of the JR East area, purchasing a paper ticket is required.
-Tickets may be purchased with a Suica's balance.
+When traveling from a Suica-supported JR East station to either a non-supported station, or to a station operated by another JR Group company, riders must instead purchase a paper ticket.
+Tickets up to a certain fare value may be purchased with a Suica's balance.